Application of quantum Darwinism to a structured environment: Dynamical Model

 where $\rho_{\lambda}d\omega_{\lambda}$ gives the number of modes in the bandwidth $d\omega_{\lambda}$, and $\Omega_k$ is the coupling parameter of the qubit and $k$ sub-environment.
 The above is normalized according to

 which introduces the total coupling strength $\Omega_0$ via the relation $\Omega^2_0=\sum_k\Omega^2_k=\sum_{k,\lambda}(g_{k,\lambda})^2$.
 In the following we consider structure functions of the form

-where $\Gamma$ is the width and $\xi_k$ the peak frequency of an individual Lorentzian, each weighted by real positive constants $w_k$ satisfying $\sum_kw_k=1$.
-For simplicity, we have imposed that each of the Lorentzian widths\textemdash associated with the coupling of the system to each sub-environment\textemdash are equal.

-Suppose the qubit is initially prepared in the state $\ket{\psi}_S=c_g\ket{g}+c_e(0)\ket{e}$, with $\ket{g}$ ($\ket{e}$) its ground (excited) state.
+where $\Gamma$ is the width and $\xi_k$ is the peak frequency of an individual Lorentzian, each weighted by real positive constants $w_k$ satisfying $\sum_kw_k=1$.
+For simplicity, we have imposed that the Lorentzian widths\textemdash associated with the coupling of the system to each sub-environment\textemdash are equal. \\ Suppose the qubit is initially prepared in the state $\ket{\psi}_S=c_g\ket{g}+c_e(0)\ket{e}$, with $\ket{g}$ ($\ket{e}$) its ground (excited) state.
 As the number of excitations are conserved in this model, the total state is restricted to the single excitation manifold, admitting the closed form